 Our Associate Editor & Time Manager, Charlie Allison, surrounds himself with dying languages, fading pantheons and idle speculation.
 He’s worn many hats: working as a chess coach, a groundskeeper, an English tutor, creative writing instructor for adults with learning disabilities, and an amateur circus acrobat.
 His current headwear is that of an amateur Mesoamerican scholar, bureaucrat, storyteller and short story writer.
 Charlie is working on the draft of his second novel–after launching the first into space.
 His work has appeared in The Stonecoast Review, Ellipsis Zine, Pickman’s Press, Podcastle and Devilfish Review.
 He can be found at his website (www.charlie-allison.com) and on Twitter @cballison421.

 Our Business Manager, Scott Hansen, has a degree in Business Management from Edinburgh, Scotland.
-This is also where he met his wife, Tianna, and where he moved from to join her in America this past July.
-They were married on September 2nd, 2018.
 Scott is British/Danish and interested in business and law.
 He has poured his heart into creating a successful plan for Rhythm & Bones Press to continue growing, and is proud to be part of its endeavors.
 His interests are sailing, hiking outdoors, and practicing the art of happiness and Buddhism.

 Our Mascot & Editor-in-Residence, Stella Hansen, spends her days exploring the outside world & her nights terrorizing her fellow humans or (blessedly) sleeping.
 When she isn't up to cat-things, (acting like a regal tigress), she loves laying on a laptop to interpret and edit everyone's work.